City Hall Space Planning and Renovations

 Sustainable Design

-This is the latest step in TSP’s long history with this building.
-TSP designed the existing 1980s building that housed administrative offices for both the City of Rapid City and Rapid City Area Schools.
-In 2015, we began a space-programming study to reimagine how the entire structure could best be used to serve as City Hall.
-Adjacencies and the customer-service experience emerged as key priorities.
-The multiphase project kept most operations in their familiar locations but improved flow throughout the building with thoughtful touches.
-The work touched nearly every room, with changes ranging from finish and furniture updates to removing or adding interior walls.
-The third floor underwent a major transformation.
-Previously occupied by the school district, it now brings together the mayor’s office, city attorneys, and human resources―all of which had been located on separate levels of the building.
+TSP designed the existing 1980s building that housed offices for both the City of Rapid City and Rapid City Area Schools.
+In 2015, we began a space-programming study to reimagine how the entire structure could best be used as City Hall.
+Adjacencies and the customer service experience emerged as key priorities.
+The multiphase project kept most operations in familiar locations but improved flow throughout the building.
+The work involved nearly every room, with changes ranging from finish and furniture updates to removing or adding interior walls.
+The third floor, previously occupied by the school district, now brings together the mayor’s office, city attorneys, and human resources ― all of which had been located on separate levels.

-Our team enhanced wayfinding with a unified color scheme and finish selections that help group like spaces together.
-The existing public/private staging throughout the building was unclear.
+The team enhanced wayfinding with a unified color scheme and finish selections that help group like spaces together.
+Previously, the existing public/private staging throughout the building was unclear.
 Visitors often walked right past service counters and into nearby departmental work areas, creating logistical and security concerns.
 The second-floor waiting area now is framed by casework, with semi-private staff workstations out of sight as residents walk the corridor to access a reception/transaction counter.
-New, more comfortable seating, lighter paint colors, and brighter lighting greet citizens in the enlarged waiting room.
+New and more comfortable seating, lighter paint colors, and brighter lighting greet citizens in the enlarged waiting room.

 Our engineers made targeted, budget-conscious updates to the HVAC system, cleaning up ductwork pathways and relocating thermostats to improve comfort and adjust for turned-down minimum occupancy.
-As City staff grows more fully into the building, future replacements can build on these changes for a more long-range solution.
-Similarly, we helped minimize the budget by reusing all of the existing electrical distribution, changing only circuiting where needed.
+We also helped minimize the budget by re-using all of the existing electrical distribution, changing only circuiting where needed.
 We replaced all light fixtures with LED versions and added occupancy-sensing controls.
-The Council Chambers’ lighting system got a complete overhaul, with user-friendly controls for quick changes during presentations and public meetings.
+The lighting system in the Council Chambers was completely overhauled, with user-friendly controls for quick changes during presentations and public meetings.